MikeRogers0/Talks/slides/Seeding-Data-In-Ruby-On-Rails/slides.md

 <!--
 Hello Everyone!

-I'm going to be talking seeding in rails, it's something which we all probably know about but most the projects we're using probably are have empty files.
+I'm going to be talking seeding in Rails, it's something which we all probably know about but most the projects we're using probably are have empty files.
 -->

 # Seeding Data In Ruby On Rails

+🌱

 A good `db/seeds.rb`, helps every app grow